ead3471/foodgram-project-react/README.md

  scp -r data/* <server> <user>@<IP>:foodgram_setup
  ```

- - in the server cli navigate to setup folder
+ - In the server cli navigate to setup folder
   ```
 cd foodgram_setup
  ```

- - run docker-compose
+ - Run docker-compose
 ```
 sudo docker-compose up -d --build
  ```

- - also you can load about 2000 ingredients to you db
+ - Also you can load about 2000 ingredients to you db
  ```
 sudo docker-compose exec db sh
 ```